-Type 9s numb and ignore their anger in order to deal with it.
+Type 9s numb and ignore their anger to deal with it.
 A 9s core desire is harmony, both internal and external.
 They believe that if they feel anger then they will cause conflict.

-This leads them to having inner turmoil, ignoring their needs, repressing their desires, and living a life out of alignment with who they are, therefore, unable to give to others fully and embody their real peace.
+This leads them to have inner turmoil, ignoring their needs, repressing their desires, and living a life out of alignment with who they are, therefore, unable to give to others fully and embody their real peace.

 9s feel that if they don’t appear calm, easygoing, or needless, then they won’t be wanted.

 Related Blog: Enneagram 9 In Stress & Growth

 The type 1 is The Perfectionist.
 They are known for their organized, hard-working, responsible, moral, and principled nature.